erikfredner/cv/cv.md

 "How Many Novels Have Been Published in English?" \hfill February 2017

 "Reading the Norton Anthologies: Databases, Canons, and Careers" \hfill November 2016

+## Public Humanities
+"The Stuff of Fame: Material and Printed Constructions of Renown in America"\
+Lead data scientist, Stanford Literary Lab and Smithsonian Institution \hfill 2019-

+Editor, The Stanford Center for the Study of the Novel Podcast \hfill 2019-

+Presenter, Academic Data Privacy and Security Workshops \hfill 2017-

+Contributor, *Techne* \hfill 2016-

+Writer, Ph.D.
+Journalist Project at the Stanford Humanities Center \hfill 2014-2016

+### Public Writing
+"Typicality in US Literature." *Techne*. \hfill 2020

+“Finding needles in 34 million haystacks.” *Techne*. \hfill 2019

+“How many novels have been published in English?
+An Attempt.” *Techne*. \hfill 2017

+"Renowned Stanford poet Eavan Boland interrogates identity and nationhood in new collection." \ *The Humanities at Stanford*. \hfill 2015

+"Stanford literary scholar: White whales and the 'Melville Effect.'" \
+*The Humanities at Stanford*. \hfill 2015

+"Stanford scholar questions whether traditional statues are an appropriate way to commemorate Mandela." \ *The Humanities at Stanford* \hfill 2014

+### Podcasts
+Rita Felski on her 2019 Ian Watt Lecture \hfill 2019

+Stephen Best, Mario Telò, and Kris Cohen on *None Like Us* \hfill 2020

+Emily Apter, Rhonda Garelick, and Anne Higonnet on Fashion \hfill 2020

+Ato Quayson, John Kerrigan, and Richard Halpern on Postcolonial Tragedy \hfill 2020

+Wai Chee Dimock, John Plotz, and Colin Milburn on Planetary Futures \hfill 2020

 ## Research Collaborations
 "Typicality"\